Mandatory masks, Mickey at a distance as Walt Disney World reopens

 Still, many Disney fans and workers were eager for Disney World to open its gates.
 The resort employs 77,000 people.

-Disney said it had trained a group of employees, including some who play costumed characters such as superheroes from "The Incredibles," to nudge guests who become lax about the rules.
-Stormtroopers kept watch for violations in the Disney Springs shopping district outside the theme parks.
+Disney said it had trained employees to nudge guests who become lax about the rules.
+Plentiful signs and audio announcements every 10 minutes reminded visitors of the new measures.

 "There is a shared responsibility here so guests are going to have to do their part," D'Amaro said.